draios/onprem-install-docs/6.X/6.15.1/docs/01-command_line_arguments.md

 `--skip-pull-secret`

-- The services require the pull secret to exist with the expected name (`sysdigcloud-pull-secret`) and to have access to the registry.
+- The services require the pull secret to exist with the expected name (`sysdigcloud-pull-secret`) and to have allow access to the registry.

 - if the pull secret is missing, the behaviour could be unpredictable: some Pods could start if they can find the image locally and if their `imagePullPolicy`